a-lubecki/Telekinesis-2022/README.md

   - input system (keyboard/mouse and gamepad)
   - UI (with dynamic switching depending on the controller)
   - navigation mesh (for ennemies)
+  - layered blend per bone (for the arm of the character)
   - audio management
   - optimisations / balancing